nazar-pc/ronion/spec.md

 ```

 #### EXTEND_REQUEST command
-Is used in order to extend routing path one segment further, effectively generates `CREATE_REQUEST` to the next node, can be send multiple times to the same node if multiple roundtrips are needed.
+Is used in order to extend routing path one segment further, effectively generates `CREATE_REQUEST` to the next node, can be sent multiple times to the same node if multiple roundtrips are needed.

 If `[segment_id]` was previously extended to another node, that link between `[segment_id]` of the previous node and `[segment_id]` of the next node MUST be destroyed and new routing path extension MUST be performed.